stephaniesara/slack-find-my-teams/README.md

 ## Limitations

 As the app is currently designed, it is not built for scale.
-For example, if a user is eligible for many many teams, performance could become slow.
+For example, if a user is eligible for **many many** teams, performance could become slow.
 The reason is because for every eligible team, the program makes one additional database query.
 That could add up to a lot of queries!
-A better strategy would be to pre-compute the member counts for each team in advance (perhaps on a regularly scheduled worker) and store that information as an aggregate table in persistent database storage.
+One workaround is to pre-compute the member counts for each team (perhaps on a regularly scheduled worker) and store that information as an aggregate table in persistent database storage.
 Though, this is of course not without tradeoffs (extra storage, non-real-time count accuracy).

 It might be designed as so: